 Upon reception of a PS-Poll with the PS-Poll Type subfield equal to 2 sent by a TWT STA within the negotiated TWT SP, the AP sends a TACK frame in response to a PS-Poll frame as described in 9.41 (Target Wake Time (TWT)).
 A TWT STA shall not send a PS-Poll with the Poll Type subfield equal to 2 to an AP unless the TWT Support field of the most recent S1G Capabilities element received from that AP is set to 1.

-The procedure of an S1G transmitting a PS-Poll with the Poll Type subfield set to 3 is described in 10.2.2.6 (AP operation during the CP).
+The procedure of an S1G STA transmitting a PS-Poll with the Poll Type subfield set to 3 is described in 10.2.2.6 (AP operation during the CP).
 In addition, an S1G STA that has requested time slot protection for a TXOP duration after the expiration of a wakeup timer, as described in 9.43.1 (Synch frame transmission procedure for uplink traffic), may transmit to the UL-Synch capable AP a PS-Poll with the Poll Type subfield set to 3.
 The UL-Synch capable AP shall protect the TXOP duration following the expiration of the wakeup timer as described in 9.43.1 (Synch frame transmission procedure for uplink traffic).

 The AP shall send either a buffered frame or an NDP ACK frame as the response to a PS-Poll frame with the Poll Type subfield equal to 2 transmitted by a STA that is not a TWT STA or a TWT STA that is not within the negotiated TWT SP.
 Upon receiving an NDP PS-Poll, trigger frame or PS-Poll frame with Poll Type subfield equal to 2 sent by an S1G STA that is not TWT STA or a TWT STA that is not within the negotiated TWT SP, an S1G AP may respond with a control frame that includes a timer.
 The control frame is either the NDP ACK frame in 8.3.5.1.3 or the NDP Modified ACK frame in 8.3.5.1.4, both of which use the Duration field to indicate a wakeup timer value when the Duration Indication field is set to 1.
 The S1G STA can re-synchronize to the beacon with the help of the wakeup timer.